m-gamao/frontend/README.md

 This is a sms messenger application using Angular, Ruby on Rails, MongoDB and Twilio.

 To use this app:

+1. Run the frontend (ng serve)
+2. Run backend (rails s)
-1. Enter the phone number +18777804236.
+3. In the browser, enter the phone number +18777804236.
-2. Enter a text message.
+4. Enter a text message.
-3. Click the send button to submit.
+5. Click the send button to submit.
-4. Your message will appear in the message history on the right.
+6. Your message will appear in the message history on the right.

 # Frontend